morsisko/NosTale-Gfless/README.md

 {{\"id\":4,\"jsonrpc\":\"2.0\",\"method\":\"ClientLibrary.queryAuthorizationCode\",\"params\":{{\"sessionId\":\"SESSION_FROM_TNT_SESSION_ID\"}}}}
 ```

 You need to answer with the token obtained from GF API, you may use this library to obtain the token: [Nostale-Auth](https://github.com/morsisko/NosTale-Auth).
 Remember, you need the raw token (the UUID), not the hexlified one.
-If you create private server launcher you need to suply you own auth token, that you can later validate inside you login/game server:
+If you create private server launcher you need to suply you own auth token, that you can later validate inside your login/game server:

 ```
 {{\"id\":4,\"jsonrpc\":\"2.0\",\"result\":\"AUTH_TOKEN_IN_UUID_FORM\"}}